[LUM#2] Homo Mediterraneus condemned to evolution

 ©IRD – William Santini – www.indigo.ird.fr

-Longer dry spells and wetter winters will not be enough to compensate: overall, the annual precipitation deficit in the Mediterranean is predicted to be between 5 and 30%.
-A catastrophe for many regions on the southern rim and in the Middle East, already below the critical threshold of "water stress".
-A situation exacerbated by the growth and concentration of populations...
+Longer dry periods and wetter winters that will not be enough to compensate for them: in total, the annual rainfall deficit in the Mediterranean is predicted to be between 5 and 30%.
+This is a disaster for many regions on the southern shore and in the Middle East, which are already below the critical threshold of "water stress."
+The situation is exacerbated by population growth and concentration...

 Growing inequalities

-As the oceans continue to rise, the risk of marine flooding is increasing on French coasts - where the sea will rise by 26 to 55 cm by 2100 - threatening populations and infrastructures.
-We can therefore expect climate refugees in our latitudes.
-But this risk mainly concerns the southern shores.
-Unequal development, unequal vulnerability: not all human societies are equally threatened.
+With sea levels rising at an accelerating rate, the risk of coastal flooding is increasing along the French coastline—where the sea will rise by 26 to 55 cm by 2100—threatening populations and infrastructure.
+We can therefore expect to see climate refugees in our part of the world.
+However, this risk mainly concerns the southern coast.
+Uneven development leads to uneven vulnerability: not all human societies are equally threatened.

 Promoting agrodiversity